-When choosing a CNC router, how many axis does your CNC router need?
-It's a problem for every CNC router buyer, so, let's get into what the differences are between 3 axis, 4 axis and 5 axis CNC routers.
+When you have an idea to buy a CNC router machine, how many axis do you need for the CNC router kit?
+It's a common problem for every CNC router buyer, so, let's start to make a comparison of 3 axis, 4 axis and 5 axis CNC routers.

-Learn about 3 Axis, 4 Axis and 5 Axis CNC router
+Understand 3 Axis, 4th Axis, 4 Axis, and 5 Axis for CNC Router Machine Kits

 5 Axis: X-Y-Z-A-B, X-Y-Z-A-C, X-Y-Z-B-C (The spindle can be rotated left and right 180 degrees around.)

-ABC is corresponding to the rotation axis of XYZ.
+A, B or C axis is corresponding to the rotation axis of X, Y, Z.

-These specific CNC routers can cut along three different axis at the same time.
+These specific CNC routers can go along three different axis at the same time.

 Z-axis: up and down